Maryland offers an amazing number of navigable waterways, from the Chesapeake Bay to our many harbors to the network of rivers, creeks lakes, etc.

 There are extensive regulations covering equipment required to be on boats, some of which vary by the size of the boat, and some of which vary by the nature of the body of water where the boat is operating.
-These rules address life jackets, distress signals, lights, audible warning devices, and more.

 Once an accident occurs, the operator of any vessel involved must: